Rachel Drummond

 West Virginia University in Morgantown has one of the preeminent forensic science programs in the U.S. While they do not offer an official certification in forensic photography, they do offer two onsite forensic photography courses as part of their forensic examiner curriculum.
 These teach best practices for forensic photography.

-The first course in forensic photography (FIS 315) is a three-credit course focusing on photography fundamentals and the basics of how to photograph fingerprints and crime and disaster scenes.
+The first course in forensic photography (FIS 335) is a three-credit course focusing on photography fundamentals and the basics of photographing fingerprints and crime and disaster scenes.
 This course is a prerequisite for the second course titled “advanced forensic photography” (FIS 435).
 This three-credit course is designed specifically for those who wish to pursue forensic photography as a profession and teaches more in-depth skills.

 Forensic Pieces has in-person training for working professionals and organizations who want to expand their forensic photography repertoire.
-The company will teach a 40-hour course over five days for law enforcement and crime scene investigation personnel.
+This course can be combined with the two-day advanced topics to make a 40-hour course if desired.
 At the end of the course, a certification exam is offered.
 It should be noted that this program is not accredited in a traditional sense, it is approved by the International Association for Identification (IAI).

 Featured CSI & Forensic Science Programs | ||